CoinsGPT/coinsgpt.github.io/website/docs/bitcoin/clickhouse-schema-evolution.md

 Below is a **professor-level, zero-downtime-friendly guide** to **safely modify a Kafka-to-ClickHouse pipeline** using your components:

-## Step 1: Stop the Kafka Producer
+## Kafka 1: Stop the Kafka Producer

 > Pause the source application producing data to the `blocks` Kafka topic to prevent in-flight writes while you upgrade schema.